Skip to main content

 4. Non-University

 a.
-Payments using credit card can be submitted through the Ticket Office or through stampunion.umd.edu/payments/egs.
+Payments using credit card must submitted online at stampunion.umd.edu/payments/egs.

 i.
-Payments submitted through University Tickets can take up to two business days to post to accounts.
+Online credit card payments can take up to two business days to post to to our system.

 ii.
 It is the clients responsibility to make online payments far enough in advance to ensure that deposit due dates and final payment due dates are met.